 Worked walkthrough

-Take a hypothetical phase 3 oncology trial figure.
-The KM curve runs from month 0 to month 36.
-Two arms: experimental (n=240) and control (n=238).
-Numbers at risk are reported at months 0, 6, 12, 18, 24, 30, 36.
+Hypothetical phase 3 oncology trial.
+KM curve from month 0 to 36.
+Two arms: experimental (n=240), control (n=238).
+Numbers at risk at months 0, 6, 12, 18, 24, 30, 36.

 Step 3: calibrate.
-X axis: drag start to 0, end to 36 (months).
-Y axis: drag start to 0, end to 1.0 (survival probability).
-Label the axes “Time (months)” and “Survival probability” — these labels carry through to the XLSX export.
+X: 0 to 36 (months).
+Y: 0 to 1.0 (survival).
+Labels “Time (months)” and “Survival probability” — carry through to XLSX.

 Common KM digitization pitfalls

-Wrong reference point at t=0.
-Confirm the curve starts at S(0) = 1.0 and X = 0.
-If the published figure starts the X axis at a later time (a “landmark” analysis), report that in your methods.
+Wrong reference at t=0.
+Confirm S(0) = 1.0 and X = 0.
+If the figure starts later (a “landmark” analysis), report that.

 Digitizing KM curves for a review?
 The extractor supports the color-picker workflow that handles dense step curves well.
 Export to XLSX so the chart sits next to the data for dual-reviewer verification.